 If your baby has a hearing problem: early splintage is especially important, as a hearing aid may not stay in place if there is an ear deformity.

 If your baby is older: early splintage is best, but even starting as late as 18 months may not be too late, especially if baby is still breastfed, as this keeps the ear cartilage softer for longer.
 When EarBuddies™ were first introduced, we said that splintage was effective in babies of up to 6 months, but that limit has been steadily increasing.
-We have had parents report success with splintage starting at 4 years old and independent research into splintage in Japan shows that it can be effective in much older children and even in adults.
+We have had parents report success with splintage starting at 4 years old and independent research into splintage in Japan shows that it can be effective in much older children and even in teenagers.
 However, the level of success achievable is heavily dependent upon perseverance and we would only recommend that you begin using EarBuddies™ after your baby is 18 months if you are prepared to be very persistent.